timescale/docs.timescale.com-content/getting-started/scaling-out.md

   This is necessary since
-  `add_data_node` expects to be able to create a database on the remote data node and create TimescaleDB extension in it.
+  `add_data_node` expects to be able to create a database on the remote data node and create a TimescaleDB extension within it.

-* Ensure that the local user has `USAGE` privilege on the `timescaledb_fdw` foreign data wrapper on the access node.
+* Ensure that the local user has `USAGE` privileges on the `timescaledb_fdw` foreign data wrapper on the access node.

 ```sql